StandaloneDynamics/StandaloneDynamics.github.io/content/blog/amalisidi.md

 ---
 title: "Amalisidi Launch"
-date: 2025-10-01
+date: 2025-11-23
-draft: false
+draft: true
 ---

-## Introducing Amalisidi — Effortless Receipt and Invoice Management for Everyone
+## Introducing Amalisidi — Effortless Archive management for receipts and invoices

 Managing receipts and invoices shouldn’t be a chore.
 Whether you’re an individual tracking rent and groceries or a small business juggling client invoices, keeping things organized can quickly get messy.